AetherialMist/JavaLearning/lesson-001/lesson-001.md

 }
 ```

+#### Equivalent verbiage

+`System.out.println` == "System dot out dot print line" == Printing to the console

+#### Usage

+`System.out.println` is the first piece of Java code almost everyone learns, and everyone continues to use it until
+they stop programming.
+This is not a "one and done" lesson.
+You will print things to the console in _every single_
+lesson, and even in programming careers.

 ### Okay some of those words I understand, Hello and world...

 Again, I am sorry, but more hand wavy magic that will be explained later.
 For now, just understand that anything inside